nds-fsd/linear/README.md

 ### Settings Page

-Want to change your profile picture? (even though I know you will love the default one, I mean, who's not a one piece fan nowatdays)
+Want to change your profile picture? (even though I know you will love the default one, I mean, who's not a one piece fan nowadays)
 Here you can update your profile information such as your name, lastname, email, and profile picture.
 You can also change your general role if you want to.

 ![Screenshot](./screenshoots/settings/personal_settings.JPG)